6 Queen Esther Characteristics We Should Be Practicing Now

 Mordecai in the Bible

-If you want to study Christian fatherhood, Mordecai in the Bible would be an excellent case study.
-If he was successfully able to raise Hadassah, Queen Esther of Persia, I think he can teach us a thing or three.
+If you want to study Christian fatherhood, Mordecai would be an excellent case study.
+If he was successfully able to raise Hadassah the way he did I think he can teach us a thing or three.

 He raised Esther to be obedient and pleasant.
-Biut he didn’t neglect her confidence in God.
+But he didn’t neglect her confidence in God.
 Independent thought and courage must have been encouraged too.
-Worthy Queen Esther Characteristics for us to practice today!
+Worthy traits for us to practice today!

 Mordecai and Haman